 Weekend Zen in Jogyesan Regional Park, South Korea

 A weekend of relaxation and contemplation is just 3 hours away on the KTX high speed Jeolla line from Seoul to Suncheon.
 This two day itinerary is zero stress!
 Buy your train ticket, hop on at Seoul Station, sit back and enjoy the 200 mph ride to South Jeolla Province.
-We're headed to Jogyesan Regional Park, just outside the friendly little city of Suncheon.
+You are headed to Jogyesan Regional Park, just outside the friendly little city of Suncheon.
 Activities include deeply inhaling the sweet smell of pine, listening to the entrancing sway of bamboo, sipping green tea, and embracing silence.

 Day 1: Seonam Temple (서남사)

 The first striking feature of this temple is the Seungseon stone bridge (승선교), which was built in 1713.
 The reflection of the arch in the water forms a full circle.
 With Gangseonru Pavilion (강선루) framed within and a dragon head protruding from the arch apex, it's a stunning view.
 Continuing along the trail, past the pavilion, multiple streams on either side fill the air with the harmonious sound of rushing water.
-By the time we arrive at Samindang (삼인당) pond, stress has leapt into the streams and flows towards some distant bay.
+By the time you arrive at Samindang (삼인당) pond, stress has leapt into the streams and flows towards some distant bay.
 With its oval shape and the round evergreen island in the middle, Samindang represents Buddhist ideals "Everything changes and there is no being.
 When people realize it, they enter nirvana."

 Day 2: Suncheon Wild Tea House, Bulil Am, and Songgwang Temple